How do you clean bonded leather furniture

 <pRegular care involves avoiding harsh chemicals.
 Mild soap and water should suffice for surface cleaning.
 In addition, periodic conditioning protects against cracking and maintains flexibility.
 Always test any cleaning solution in a hidden area to ensure compatibility.

-See also How to fill in scratches on wood furniture
+See also How to find a specific piece of furniture

 Gathering the Right Cleaning Supplies